davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.rag/index.md

 The rest of the file can be read using the same approach, but be sure to allocate space for those vectors/matrices first!

-#### Part II: Sanity Check
+#### Sanity Check

-Before you run the safety algorithm, your program should do a sanity check to ensure the values given in the files are correct.
+Before you run the safety algorithm, you should do a quick sanity check to ensure the values given in the files are correct.
 There are two areas in which you need to do this:

 1. Ensure that the currently allocated resources do not exceed the total number of resources.
 2. Ensure each thread's needs do not exceed its max demands for each resource type.